-- To avoid any inconvenience to your child, if there is another airline included in the itinerary, we recommend that the connecting time at transfer points not be more than four hours.
+- If there is another airline included in the itinerary, the maximum permitted connecting time at transfer points is four hours.

 - If Dubai is the transfer point, the maximum permitted connecting time is eight hours.
 This is because we have a dedicated Emirates' Special Handling Unit that can take care of minors.

 - We cannot accept Unaccompanied Minors and Young Passengers for journeys with transfer connections involving either an overnight stay at a transfer point or a transfer between two airports at the connecting point, unless the parent or guardian has arranged for the child to be met and cared for at the transfer point (and these arrangements are confirmed by the local Emirates office) or if the minor is travelling with an adult escort.